dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsDeveloperGuide.md

   -   **Development** is the pre-production (preprod) branch - any pushes to this will be live on the private preprod site.
 This allows us to test changes before they are made public.
-Commits should never be made directly to this branch.
+Commits should not normally be made directly to this branch.

 All other branches should follow this naming convention:

-  -   **For data updates:** ‘update/nameOfDatasetMMYY’ (where MMYY is numeric month and year of the data release, e.g. update/onlineJobAds0825)
+  -   **For data updates:** ‘update/nameOfDatasetMMYY’ (where MMYY is the numeric month and year of the data release, e.g. update/onlineJobAds0825)
   -   **For problems that need fixing:** bug/summaryOfBug (e.g.